 You will be directed to the Advertising reports dashboard.
 From here you can download the report for any type period.
 When done choosing the report preferences, click the orange Create report button and the desired report data will show up below.
 After that click Download file for the report that you want to see.
 The report can be viewed with a spreadsheet software like Excel or Google Sheets so make sure you have one of those.

-This how the search term report look like when opened with Google Sheets.
+This how the search term report looks like when opened with Google Sheets.
 We are going to start by adjusting a few things so the spreadsheet is more manageable and easily readable.
-First click the empty box on the left top corner of the spreadsheet which we’ve highlighted.
+First, click the empty box on the left top corner of the spreadsheet which we’ve highlighted.
 This will select all the boxes?.
 Next click on the funnel looking icon which we’ve highlighted on the right.
 This will add filters to all the columns.
-With filters we can further refine our spreadsheet, either by sorting by value or alphabet or filtering the things we want to display in the column e.g specific campaigns or ad groups.
-The following thing we want to do is to bold and then freeze the first row so the spreadsheet will be unobstructed when scrolling down, to do that go to View>Freeze>1 Row.
+With filters, we can further refine our spreadsheet, either by sorting by value or alphabet or filtering the things we want to display in the column e.g specific campaigns or ad groups.
+The following thing we want to do is bold and then freeze the first row so the spreadsheet will be unobstructed when scrolling down, to do that go to View>Freeze>1 Row.

-As you can see, all the important metrics are visible in the spreadsheet such as impressions, clicks, CTR, CPC, spend and furthermore sales, ACoS, orders, conversion rate etc. With the search term report we can easily see which keywords are performing well and which are not by filtering out which campaign or ad group we want to see and then sorting the distinctive metrics.
+As you can see, all the important metrics are visible in the spreadsheet such as impressions, clicks, CTR, CPC, spend and furthermore sales, ACoS, orders, conversion rate etc. With the search term report, we can easily see which keywords are performing well and which are not by filtering out which campaign or ad group we want to see and then sorting the distinctive metrics.

 The same as in the automatic campaign, we’re going to start by adding the low performing search terms to the negative exact match keywords list.
 Do it if the search term has 500+ impressions and a CTR lower than 0.80%.